discordjs/resource-webhooks/README.md

 ### Adding content

 1. Add the file into `./resources` (The file name should be derived from the channel the webhook will post to for added verbosity.
 The channel `foo-bar` becomes `FOO_BAR.md`)
 2. Each new paragraph (double newline character) will be posted in a new message.
-Try to use as few messages as possible (the limit is 2000 characters per message) to avoid ratelimiting.
+Try to use as few messages as possible (the limit is 2000 characters per message) to avoid rate limiting.
 You can add a spacer and simulate a new message with `_ _`
 3. Channel names and other escape sequences should have the format `%FOO_BAR%` and need to be added to the mapping `replacePatterns` in `./src/index.ts`
 2. Add a Webhook requirement to `./.github/workflows/deploy.yml`.
 The repository secret should be prefixed with `WEBHOOK_` for added verbosity.
 The entry for our example is `FOO_BAR: ${{ secrets.WEBHOOK_FOO_BAR }}`